Subscribe to our newsletter for FREE pet updates

 Eggs Are a Good Source of Lutein and Zeaxanthin

-I've written about the benefits of lutein and zeaxanthin before, but I think it bears repeating here, since pastured eggs are another source of these essential nutrients.9 Aside from being bioactive compounds, lutein and zeaxanthin play the role of antioxidants that are especially beneficial for eye health.
+Pastured eggs are another source of the essential nutrients lutein and zeaxanthin.9 Aside from being bioactive compounds, lutein and zeaxanthin play the role of antioxidants that are especially beneficial for eye health.
 The majority of these two compounds are located in the retina, and they are believed to help protect against the oxidative effects of blue light and reduce chromatic aberration.10

 In animals, the same benefits can be observed based on published studies.
 An analysis noted that intake of lutein and zeaxanthin in dogs may help with vision-related issues such as age-related macular degeneration, cataract formation and uveitis.11 Another study supports this conclusion as well.12